-Constipation is most often defined as having a bowel movement less than 3 times per week, and is usually is associated with hard stools or difficulty passing stools.
+Constipation is most often defined as having a bowel movement less than 3 times per week and is usually associated with hard stools or difficulty passing stools.

 Treatment includes the addition of fiber to the diet, including vegetables, fresh fruits, dried fruits, whole wheat, bran, or oatmeal cereals.
 To reap the benefits of fiber, drink plenty of fluids to help pass the stool.